 191, 192, 193.
-RESEARCH IN NURSING.
-Candidates for the degree may select special research problems in the field of Nursing and Health, and pursue these on an independent basis under the direction of the instructor.
-Two to four credits, maximum, four credits; autumn, winter, spring.
+ORIENTATION TO NURSING RESEARCH.
+Students may select special research problems in the field of nursing and pursue these on an independent basis under the direction of the instructor.
+Part of this must be done in nursing situations.
+One to three credits.
+Maximum, three credits.
+Autumn, winter, spring.